kunigami/kunigami.github.io/_docs/lean/index.md

 * It will try to find the first expression that matches `expr1`
 * It will replace that expression everywhere in the current state.

+Syntax:

+{% highlight lean %}
+axiom foo : a = b
+...
+rw foo -- replaces a with b
+{% endhighlight %}

 Example:

 {% highlight lean %}